8 Effective Methods: How To Get Rid Of Waterbugs

 Eyes

-Most have 2 eyes.
+Most have two eyes.
 You can often see short antennae tucked behind the eyes of water bugs.

 Color